 So if traditional advertising is losing its edge, the question worth sitting with is: what’s actually working instead?

-Community — specifically, community-led marketing — and it remains one of the most underused advantages small businesses already have sitting right in front of them.
+Community.
+Specifically, community-led marketing.
+And it remains one of the most underused advantages small businesses already have sitting right in front of them.

 Why Community Outperforms Ads (Without Outspending Them)

-Marketing still works, and the shift isn’t that advertising is dead — it’s that interruption-based advertising has a shrinking return while relationship-based marketing is quietly compounding in the background.
+Marketing still works, and the shift isn’t that advertising is dead.
+It’s that interruption-based advertising has a shrinking return while relationship-based marketing is quietly compounding in the background.

-"Community-led marketing is how small businesses outconnect — not outspend — their competition."
+"Community-led marketing is how small businesses outconnect, not outspend, their competition."

 — Roslyn Foo Tweet